Testing BDI-based Multi-Agent Systems using Discrete Event Simulation: Evaluation

 \firstReview{ To demonstrate the portability of the \ac{MAS} codebase to a real-world deployment, we execute the \ac{UAV} control \ac{MAS} as a regular process where all agents run concurrently as threads.
 This is, of course, a simplified approximation of a deployment on real \acp{UAV}, but it suffices to show that the same codebase can be executed without modification in both simulation and real-world settings. }

-\firstReview{ We ensured code portability by ensuring that all interactions with the environment are done through the \jakta{} environment \ac{API}, which we implemented both for the real-world deployment and for the \alchemist{} simulator. }
+\firstReview{ We ensured code portability by enforcing that all interactions with the environment are done through the \jakta{} environment \ac{API}, which we implemented both for the real-world deployment and for the \alchemist{} simulator. }